medic/cht-docs/content/en/hosting/vertical-vs-horizontal.md

 Since both CHT 3.x and 4.x support this, vertical scaling is an easy, good first step in addressing performance issues in the CHT.

+### Re-sharding

+For those self hosting who are looking to maximize their vertically scaled deployment, consider [re-sharding CouchDB](https://docs.couchdb.org/en/stable/config/resharding.html) to have more shards.
+CouchDB uses 1 core to manage each shard.
+By default, a CHT Core 4.x deployment will have 8 shards.
+If you have available unused CPUs, by re-sharding you divide up CouchDB's shard management to take advantage of more cores.

 ## Horizontal scaling 4.x

 When: